jbakams/slimebot-volleyball/README.md

 ---

-## Presets
+## Requirements

 In our knowledge just a few dependencies are required to run this environment: [gym](https://github.com/openai/gym), open_cv

-#### 1. Webots:
+#### 1. Webots R2021b:

-Webots is open-source and multi-platform software used to simulate robots.
+[Webots](https://cyberbotics.com/)  is open-source and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
-[Download](https://cyberbotics.com/) it from the official website and [Install](https://cyberbotics.com/doc/guide/installing-webots) it following the official guidelines.
+[Install](https://cyberbotics.com/doc/guide/installing-webots) it you are interested in running simulation.
 We recommand version R2021b to avoid compatibility bugs with more recent versions.

 #### 2. Python: